williamcotton.com

 January 15th, 2026

-Over the last several years I’ve been experimenting with small domain-specific languages for, amongst other things, building web applications.
-These projects were never intended to replace existing frameworks or tools.
-They were a way to explore ideas that felt awkward or overly indirect to express in the systems I was using at the time.
+Over the last several years I've been experimenting with small domain-specific languages for, amongst other things, building web applications.
+These projects were never intended to replace existing frameworks or tools for other developers but rather a way to explore ideas that felt awkward or overly indirect to express in the systems I was using at the time.
 Most importantly, I made them for myself in a manner that enhanced my daily workflow.

 One of the earlier experiments was a language and runtime called WebDSL.
 The goal was to encode a complete web application stack directly into the language.
 Concepts like websites, pages, API endpoints, authentication, sessions, database access, and migrations were all represented explicitly.
 This reduced a large amount of boilerplate and made it possible to build small applications with very little surrounding infrastructure.